Introduction

 Many of the physiologic changes associated with pregnancy can be attributed to changes in hormones produced by the placenta.
 One such hormone is human chorionic gonadotropin (hCG), specifically, the beta subunit (beta-hCG).
 Beta-hCG is produced by the syncytiotrophoblastic cells of the placenta and is responsible for stimulating the corpus luteum to produce progesterone, which is essential in maintaining pregnancy.[1]
 Beta-hCG stimulates and maintains the corpus luteum, preventing further ovulation.
 In addition, beta-hCG is responsible for stimulating the ovaries to produce elevated levels of estrogen and progesterone until the end of the first trimester (approximately weeks 10-12), at which time the placenta is mature enough to take over the production of estrogen and progesterone.[2]

+Relaxin is a peptide hormone released by the corpus luteum in both pregnant and nonpregnant individuals and by the placenta and decidua in pregnant individuals.
+This hormone allows for connective tissue remodeling and subsequent softening of the birth canal, mammary gland growth and differentiation, and inhibition of uterine contractile activity.[7]
+Relaxin also mediates nitric oxide release, allowing systemic vasodilation and decreasing blood pressure during pregnancy.[8]
 Free cortisol levels are about 2.5 times higher in the pregnant versus nonpregnant state.[9]
 This increase in cortisol levels is essential for the normal development of the fetal brain.
 However, excess maternal levels of glucocorticoids can be neurotoxic to the fetus, resulting in impaired neural development.[10]
 Endorphins and enkephalin concentrations also increase in pregnancy, leading to an elevated pain threshold to counteract the pain due to labor.[11]

 Cardiovascular

-Within the first trimester, vasodilatory effects of NO, prostaglandins, and progesterone occur, leading to peripheral vasodilation, which, by eight weeks of gestation, leads to a 20% increase in cardiac output (CO).
-Additionally, peripheral vasodilation leads to a fall in systemic vascular resistance (SVR), compensated for by an increase in CO of approximately 40% throughout pregnancy.
+The cardiovascular system of a pregnant individual undergo significant physiologic changes, including an increased heart rate, stroke volume, cardiac output, and a decrease in vascular resistance.[12]
+Increased ventricular wall mass, myocardial contractility, and cardiac compliance are also seen.
+Within the first trimester, vasodilatory effects of nitric oxide, prostaglandins, and progesterone occur, leading to peripheral vasodilation, which, by 8 weeks of gestation, leads to a 20% increase in cardiac output.
+Additionally, peripheral vasodilation leads to a fall in systemic vascular resistance, compensated for by an increase in cardiac output of approximately 40% throughout pregnancy.
 Peripheral vasodilation also leads to a decrease in blood pressure early in pregnancy, with blood pressure reaching its lowest point at about 20-24 weeks gestation leading to physiologic hypotension.

-Over 90% of pregnant patients will develop a systolic murmur in pregnancy that will disappear following delivery, and 18% of pregnant patients will develop a diastolic murmur.
+Over 90% of pregnant patients develop a systolic murmur in pregnancy that disappear following delivery, and 18% of pregnant patients develop a diastolic murmur.
 A third heart sound is common in pregnancy, occurring in over 80% of pregnant individuals, with a fourth heart sound occurring in approximately 16% of pregnant individuals.[15]
+Normal ECG findings in pregnancy may include small Q waves and inverted T waves in lead III, ST-segment depression and T-wave inversion in the lateral and inferior leads, and left-axis shift of the QRS complex.[13]

 Respiratory

-Functional residual capacity (FRC) is the sum of expiratory reserve volume (ERV) and residual volume (RV).
-Throughout pregnancy, due to the enlarging uterus, the resting position of the diaphragm shifts up approximately 5 cm, leading to bibasilar alveolar collapse and basilar atelectasis, thus decreasing the ERV and FRC.
-Vital capacity (VC) remains unchanged, as reduced ERV is accompanied by an increased IRV.
+Functional residual capacity is the sum of expiratory reserve volume and residual volume.
+Throughout pregnancy, due to the enlarging uterus, the resting position of the diaphragm shifts up approximately 5 cm, leading to bibasilar alveolar collapse and basilar atelectasis, thus decreasing the expiratory reserve volume and functional residual capacity.
+Vital capacity remains unchanged, as reduced expiratory reserve volume is accompanied by an increased inspiratory reserve volume.
+Increased progesterone concentrations, beginning in the first trimester, cause an increase in tidal volume by approximately 30-50%.
+The product of tidal volume and respiratory rate is minute ventilation, which increase by 30-50%.
+The respiratory rate remains unchanged from the nonpregnant state.

 Progesterone stimulates respiration and can lead to hyperventilation (exhaling more than inhaling).
 Due to this, the arterial partial pressure of oxygen (PaO2) increases to 105 mmHg, while the arterial partial pressure of carbon dioxide (PaCO2) decreases to approximately 30 mmHg.[16]
 This blood gas change results in slight respiratory alkalosis metabolically compensated by increased bicarbonate excretion by the kidneys to approximately 20 mEq/L.[17] The oxyhemoglobin dissociation curve is shifted to the right, favoring oxygen dissociation and facilitating oxygen transfer across the placenta.